newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

     * Get to know JavaScript (and keep in mind it can be crap)
     * Be a part of your local community
     * Don't be a douchebag
+* Josh Susser
+    * Prudence is important
+    * Most of the cost of code is maintenance
+    * DHH said "fear Rails 4"
+    * "Loss aversion is the pillar of conservatism" - @dhh
+    * "Experience developers have a lower tolerance for technical debt" - @tenderlove
+    * Limited budget for risk
+    * "Other people spending my risk budget"
+    * Gustave Flaubert quote

 ### @danbernier